 Make sure to include a time limit to this offer to add urgency.

 eCommerce urgency tactic #12: Capitalize on special holidays

 Holidays are the answer to every eCommerce store’s sales woes.

 Since most holidays are associated with the tradition of giving gifts or buying for yourself, people will be looking to buy online.
-This isn’t just limited to the Christmas and Thanksgiving holiday period.
+This isn’t just limited to the Black Friday, Thanksgiving, and Christmas holiday period.
 You can run effective promotions on Mother’s Day, Valentine’s Day, etc. as well.

 Data shows that while the winter holidays remain critical, other holidays are becoming important as well.
 For instance, back to school sales grew by 31% between 2004 and 2014.

 On such holidays, remind customers of the delivery deadline to encourage immediate action

 In addition, you could offer free gift wrapping or the option to add a special message that adds a sentimental value to the recipient to really drive the message home.